Get in Touch

 • Shift-left and shift-right testing strategies.

-• Maintaining traceability between requirements and test cases.
+• Traceability linking requirements to test cases.

 Module 3: Static Testing Techniques

-• Conducting reviews, walkthroughs, and inspections.
+• Reviews, walkthroughs, and inspections.

 • Static analysis using automated tools.